EDUCATION

 Account Information

-First State Bank and Trust will not ask for your banking passwords, and account information will not be released without positive identification from the client.
+Account information will not be released without positive identification of the client.
 Personal information will also never be shared within emails, text messages, or social media.
-We will never send unsolicited email containing attachments.
+We will never send an unsolicited email containing attachments.

 Internet Banking

-First State Bank and Trust Internet Banking adheres to industry standards to keep your information safe, secure and available.
+First State Bank and Trust's Internet Banking adheres to industry standards to keep your information safe, secure, and available.
 All sensitive information is encrypted and run over secure connections that are monitored 24 hours a day, 7 days a week.
 For added security, we suggest that you change your internet banking password on a regular basis and keep the access information confidential.

 Fraud Center